Home

 Fitting the Sides to the Back Compartments

-Once Assembled Box is Cut at an Angle on a 12" Bandsaw
+Once Assembled Box is Cut at an Angle on a 12 inch Bandsaw

 Using a sanding table to level out inside box framework